 When to visit Seattle

-Winter and spring (November through April) are the low season and generally pretty rainy, although the rain tends to be more of a mist (frequently called by locals as “mizzle”- mist plus drizzle), rather than an intolerable downpour.
-Further, the temperature rarely dips below the high-30s here, so if you’re a budget traveler and don’t mind getting mizzled on (just go with it), it may just be the perfect time to visit!
+Winter and spring (November through April) are the low season and generally pretty gray and rainy, although the rain tends to be more of a mist (frequently called by locals as “mizzle”- mist plus drizzle), rather than an intolerable downpour.

 Things to know about Seattle before visiting

-When talking to friends and family outside of Seattle or folks who may have previously visited the city on a quick trip, I’ve realized a lot of people have some misconceptions or an incomplete view of the city.
-So here are some things you should probably know about the city before your visit (which may or may not make your time exploring Seattle a bit better):
+When talking to friends and family outside of Seattle or folks who may have previously visited the city on a quick trip, I’ve realized a LOT of people have some misconceptions or an incomplete view of the city.

 Seattle and Washington state have a vibrant Native culture.

-Seattle is the ancestral land of the Duwamish Tribe and is the only major U.S. city named after a Native chief, Chief Si’ahl (pronounced “See-ahlth) of the Suquamish and Duwamish people.
+Seattle is the ancestral land of the Duwamish Tribe and is the only major U.S. city named after a Native chief, Chief Si’ahl (pronounced “See-ahlth”) of the Suquamish and Duwamish people.

 There are 29 federally recognized tribes through Washington state alone and Washington public schools have actually implemented a curriculum called “Since Time Immemorial”, which shifts elementary history lessons from being Euro-centric and provides deeper context around the history of Washington’s Native people (uh, can a 30-something sign up for that?
 Asking for a friend).

-You can find out more about Native art and culture at several museums and galleries in the Seattle area, including the Suquamish Museum, the Duwamish Longhouse and Cultural Center, the Seattle Art Museum, and Steinbrueck Native Gallery.
+You can find out more about Native art and culture at several incredible museums and galleries in the Seattle area, including the Suquamish Museum, the Duwamish Longhouse and Cultural Center, the Seattle Art Museum, and Steinbrueck Native Gallery.

 Seattle has a large homeless population.